CBD For firefighters & First Responders

 Is it safe for us to take?

-Most of us on the job have had to go through recovery of an injury and/or surgery.
+Most first responders on the job have had to go through recovery of an injury and/or surgery.
 We’ve been prescribed opiates for our pain, benzodiazepines for our sleep or PTSD and it affects the way we function not only at home but on the job.
 In most of the fire service, we’re not seeking an alternative of any kind, let alone a better one.

 If this question hasn’t been brought up around your firehouse yet, it will be soon:

 What’s the deal with CBD and first responders?

 - Will our members fail a drug test?

 It’s not marijuana, it’s not mind-altering and it IS legal at the federal level.

 DISCLAIMER: I’m not an attorney, any opinions shared about CBD policy are not legal advice.
 Please consult with your organization about the proper legal course to change policies if you’re considering doing so.

 And yet, first responders all over the country and their unions are grappling with the concept and potential issues with allowing their members to use CBD.
 The majority of the time, department chiefs and municipalities just don’t know enough about CBD to write policy on it, so they’re waiting it out until it’s “safe” to do so.

 I’m assuming you’ve heard of what CBD is, but if not here’s the quick rundown: